LLnCSoftware/mserve/examples/03multihost/03multihost.md

 * **route** shows the routing string used to help select this servant (or null symbol for "no routing").
 * **elapsed** shows elapsed time including time spent in queue.
 * **execution** shows elapsed time excluding time spent in queue.
+* **backlog** shows number of queries enqueued BEFORE this one.
+* **remaining** shows number of queries enqueued AFTER this one.

 **Step 6 - Run a series of queries, and check how they were distributed accoss the servants**

-Set the timer to a little less than half of the execution time you tend to see in the above tests.
+Set the timer to a little more than half of the execution time you tend to see in the above tests.
 This will build up a backlog, but not a huge backlog.
 After around 30 seconds stop the timer, and watch the backlog clear.
+You know its finished when "remaining" is zero.

 Now you can scroll back and see which servant each query ran on...
 But, thats kind of tedious.